-B17) Your district has recently determined that several 2011-12 EOPS grant checks, totaling \$300, were never cashed by the students.
-What does the Chancellor's Office require from the district at this point in time in 2013-14?
+B14) Your district has recently determined that several 2016-17 EOPS grant checks, totaling \$300, were never cashed by the students.
+What does the Chancellor's Office require from the district at this point in time in 2017-18?

-ANSWER: EOPS should first make the effort to locate the students and, if necessary, re-issue the checks to them, since the college has already reported that the funds were spent.
-If it is not possible to locate the students, then the Chancellor's Office requires that the unspent funds be returned to the State in the form of a check from the district, made payable to the Board of Governors-California Community Colleges, along with a revised 2011-12 EOPS final expenditure report that includes signatures.
+ANSWER: EOPS should first make the effort to locate the students and, if necessary, reissue the checks to them, since the college has already reported that the funds were spent.
+If it is not possible to locate the students, then the college must submit a revised, signed 2016-17 EOPS final expenditures report.
+The Chancellor's Office will then send an invoice to the district business office requesting that the unspent funds be returned via a district check.

-B18) Can EOPS and CARE funds be used to pay for retroactive EOPS/CARE salary increases?
+B15) Can EOPS and CARE funds be used to pay for retroactive EOPS/CARE salary increases?